 Before their undergraduate career, Radiance served on community development projects with World Vision and Amigos de las Américas.
-During their time at Illinois State, Radiance grew as an activist scholar, championing initiatives to make course curriculum and student organizations more inclusive and culturally responsive.
+During their time at Illinois State, Radiance performed nationally with the Gamma Phi Circus and championed initiatives to increase inclusivity and cultural responsiveness in course curriculum and student organizations.

-Radiance was also intimately involved in their hometown as a community organizer.
-As a lead organizer for the Climate Action Campaign Blono, Black Lives Matter Blono, and the People’s COVID-19 Response Team, they worked closely on environmental justice campaigns, local climate response plans, housing rights teams, mutual aid groups, pretrial justice advocacy efforts and efforts to defund the police.
-Radiance also worked with community gardens and alternative food systems.
+Radiance was also intimately involved in their hometown as a community organizer with the Climate Action Campaign Blono, Black Lives Matter Blono, and the People’s COVID-19 Response Team.
+They worked closely on local climate response plans, housing rights teams, pretrial justice advocacy, and alternative food systems.
 Additionally, serving under Alderperson Jennifer Carrillo was a formative experience for Radiance in that it allowed them to learn from a fellow organizer and queer person of color using a position of power to further the goals of the community.
-This experience facilitated Radiance’s choice to bring their community work to a career in the law.
+This experience facilitated Radiance’s choice to bring their community work to a legal career.

 Radiance’s professional interests include areas such as poverty law, housing rights, and environmental justice.
-They are eager to continue to engage in issues of food sovereignty, abolition, and community access to and ownership of land, resources, and public services.
+They are eager to continue increasing community access to and ownership of land, resources, and public services.